-Nutrition Lead with Penny Brohn UK, a Bristol-based charity providing free integrative health support to people affected by cancer
+Nicky is a nutrition Lead with Penny Brohn UK, a Bristol-based charity providing free integrative health support to people affected by cancer.

 I don’t have time and resources to review all the vast body of research on nutrition and cancer, but WCRF has done the work for us.

 This is where WCRF’s work is so useful.
 It helps us show people what the research – extensive, global research – has found.
 At Penny Brohn, all our work has an evidence-based focus, and WCRF’s latest global cancer prevention report is a key ‘go-to’ resource.

 I have a copy on my desk and I use it regularly when working with our various teams, as well as with our clients.
 Many of them are very knowledgeable, and have done lots of their own research into their cancer, so it’s a really good starting point to be able to show them authoritative evidence on, for example, whether a particular food or drink may have a positive or negative impact on cancer risk or progression.

 Having WCRF tools to share with medical professionals is also helpful.
 There can still be some resistance within the oncology world about the role of diet, nutrition and physical exercise in cancer.

 Understandably, their focus is on getting the best out of the cancer treatment for their patient, but this can mean some people are told that it doesn’t matter what they eat or do.
 Patients may be told to eat lots of ice cream and fatty foods to keep their weight up, and some people find this disempowering when they want to eat more healthily.